On this page:

 This is something that you can start doing from an early stage.
 Take photos, take screenshots of typefaces that you like, find colours and patterns that resonate with the book’s contents, and organise them into common themes.

 Remember that there will also be a spine and back cover to design, too!
 Make sure you think about how these are going to fit together, and how you are going to incorporate your blurb onto the back.

 If you’re planning to have an image that wraps around the whole cover, then the images will have to be even bigger.
 You can always reduce size and quality, but if you start from a small size, then increasing it is impossible without further lowering quality.
 Stretched or blurry images quickly undermine a professionally designed cover!

 You can use programmes such as Adobe Photoshop, which widely used by professional designers, to create your book cover.
 If you’re looking for a cheaper option, there are a few web-based photo editors that you might like to try:

 If you don’t have exactly the right photo, remember that the internet has some great archive images that are a great resource.
 Some you will need to pay for, others are free.
 If you do use someone else’s image, just check that you have permission to do so!
 Make sure you get an image that is 300dpi as this is the standard resolution used by printers.
 To get a decent sized hi-res version of an image on these websites you might only need to pay £5 or less, so it’s definitely worth investigating.

 How CompletelyNovel can help

-If you publish your book yourself on CompletelyNovel, you can use the CN cover creator for free.
+If you publish your book yourself on CompletelyNovel, you can use the our cover creator for free.
 If you don’t have your own complete design, you can either choose from a selection of stock images or you can upload your own picture and then add the text.